Giwan/giwan.github.io/README.md

 ## Islands architecture

 # Deploy
 The blog is deployed on [GitHub Pages](https://giwan.github.io) now.
-Previously it was deployed on [Netlify](https://app.netlify.com/sites/giwan-astro-blog/overview) and [Deno Deploy](https://dash.deno.com/projects/mytoori-blog).

 ## Static hosting on GitHub Pages